4-6-0 "Ten-Wheeler" Steam Locomotives in the USA

 Data from C&A 1- 1930 Locomotive Diagrams supplied in May 2005 by Allen Stanley from his extensive Rail Data Exchange.

-Big Ten-wheelers that were originally delivered in 1901as Vauclain compounds; these are shown in Locobase 12499.
+Big Ten-wheelers that were originally delivered in 1901 as the Vauclain compounds shown in Locobase 12499.
 The class converted to the simple-expansion arrangement in 1904-1908.
 In the process, they received the taller drivers more suitable for pure passenger work.
-Also they saw a reduction in boiler capacity by the deletion of 53 tubes
+Also, they saw a reduction in boiler capacity by the deletion of 53 tubes, which reduced the EHS/grate area ratio

 Although big engines with passenger-train-sized drivers, they were soon outstripped by the heavier trains.
-Never superheated, the class was scrapped in September 1933, 2 years after the Alton joined the Baltimore & Ohio
+Never superheated, the class was scrapped in September 1933, two years after the Alton joined the Baltimore & Ohio

 Principal Dimensions by Steve Llanso of Middle Run Media